The Hills Have Eyes (2006 film): Effects

 Prior to filming, Aja and Levasseur had already conceived an idea for the mutants' appearance.
-"We based all our descriptions and directions on real documents, pictures and footage that we found on the effects of nuclear fallout in Chernobyl and Hiroshima", explains Aja.
+"We based all our descriptions and directions on real documents, pictures, and footage that we found on the effects of nuclear fallout in Chernobyl and Hiroshima", explains Aja.

-The Hills Have Eyes utilized the K.N.B.
-EFX Group Inc., who spent over six months designing the mutants, first using 3D designer tools, such as ZBrush, allowing them to use a computer to generate their sculptures.
+The Hills Have Eyes used the K.N.B.
+EFX Group Inc., which spent over six months designing the mutants, first using three-dimensional designer tools, such as ZBrush, allowing them to use a computer to generate their sculptures.
 After prosthetics were made, they could be fitted to the actors before filming.
 Robert Joy, who plays the mutant Lizard, explained, "Every day, these amazing artists took more than three hours to transform me into something that could only be found in a nightmare."
-K.N.B. artist Gregory Nicotero was also made a cameo as Cyst, the mutant with the halo headgear.
+K.N.B. artist Gregory Nicotero made a cameo as Cyst, the mutant with the halo headgear.

-Jamison Goei and his team, had done over 130 visual effects for the film.
+Jamison Goei and his team had done over 130 visual effects for the film.
 A large part of that was digitally constructing the testing village, which in actuality was only one built street with others digitally added.
 The team also warped the mutant's faces slightly, which is shown mostly in the character of Ruby.

 Papa Jupiter displays no deformities.
 However, as shown in "The Making Of", Papa Jupiter appears to have a large parasitic twin attached to his upper left torso.
 The young children of the film had their deformities added by CGI, with the exception of Ruby, who had a combination of CGI and makeup.